Diffusion Monte Carlo

-Diffusion Monte Carlo (DMC) or diffusion quantum Monte Carlo is a quantum Monte Carlo method that uses a Green's function to solve the Schrödinger equation.
-DMC is potentially numerically exact, meaning that it can find the exact ground state energy within a given error for any quantum system.
+Diffusion Monte Carlo (DMC) or diffusion quantum Monte Carlo is a quantum Monte Carlo method that uses a Green's function to calculate low-lying energies of a quantum many-body Hamiltonian.
+It is also called Green's function Monte Carlo.

+Introduction and motivation of the algorithm

+Diffusion Monte Carlo has the potential to be numerically exact, meaning that it can find the exact ground state energy for any quantum system within a given error, but approximations must often be made and their impact must be assessed in particular cases.
 When actually attempting the calculation, one finds that for bosons, the algorithm scales as a polynomial with the system size, but for fermions, DMC scales exponentially with the system size.
 This makes exact large-scale DMC simulations for fermions impossible; however, DMC employing a clever approximation known as the fixed-node approximation can still yield very accurate results.

-The projector method

 To motivate the algorithm, let's look at the Schrödinger equation for a particle in some potential in one dimension: